 The versatility of stick-baits is endless.
 Carolina-rigging and drop-shotting are other applications in which these lures excel.

 This category of soft plastics is also labeled “soft jerkbaits” and grew rapidly after the success of the Slug-Go.
 These lures have a minnow profile.
 A girthy mid-section tapers to a narrow tail which is often forked or fluked.
-Many have a hook-slot which reduces the amount of plastic to punch through when setting the hook.
-An off-set worm hook with generous gap will help too.
+Many have a hook slot which reduces the amount of plastic to punch through when setting the hook.
+An offset worm hook with a generous gap will help too.
 The realism of fluke baits has increased recently.
 Consider Northland Tackle’s new SLURPIES® JERK SHAD.
 This bait is sculpted and colored to look like a baitfish, complete with realistic eyes.
-Rigged Texas-style with no weight, this bait has tremendous darting action when worked similar to a hard jerkbait.
+Rigged Texas-style with no weight, this bait has tremendous darting action when worked similarly to a hard jerkbait.
 A jerk, jerk, pause action imparted by the angler brings a fluke to life.
-Worked rapidly, the bait will stay near the surface.
+If worked rapidly, the bait will stay near the surface.
 By slowing the retrieve or employing a weighted hook, the lure can be worked in mid-depth ranges.